etiennebacher/altdoc/docs/vignettes/deploy.md

 -   [MkDocs
     deployment](https://www.mkdocs.org/user-guide/deploying-your-docs/).

-I’ll just focus on GitHub Pages and Netlify here.
+We’ll just focus on GitHub Pages and Netlify here.

-## GitHub Pages
+### GitHub Pages

 Deploying package documentation to Github Pages is very convenient.
 With this strategy you can point readers to an address like